jlbjulio/Heart-ASCII/README.md

 # ASCII Heart Code Style

-This project is a web page that displays an animated ASCII art heart, accompanied by a personalized message and a dinosaur also in ASCII art.
+This project is a web page only for desktop that displays an animated ASCII art heart, accompanied by a personalized message and a dinosaur also in ASCII art.
 The animation and design are made with HTML, CSS, and JavaScript.

 ## Technologies Used